 The consumer collection is reviewed and approved annually by the Board of Directors of the Balancing Pool in accordance with the Balancing Pool Regulation.
-For 2021, the Balancing Pool Board of Directors approved a consumer collection of \$2.30 per MWh of demand, resulting in an annual amount of \$135.8 million collected from electricity consumers.
-The consumer collection for 2021 was determined in accordance with the revised Balancing Pool Regulation which stipulates the consumer collection is determined by calculating the annual collection amount over the next 9 years to December 31, 2030.
+For 2022, the Balancing Pool Board of Directors approved a consumer collection of \$2.20 per MWh of demand, resulting in an annual amount of \$131.7 million collected from electricity consumers.
+The consumer collection for 2022 was determined in accordance with the revised Balancing Pool Regulation which stipulates the consumer collection is determined by calculating the annual collection amount over the next 8 years to December 31, 2030.

-Consumer collection revenue decreased for 2021 relative to 2020 as the collection rate from consumers decreased from \$2.50 per MWh of demand in 2020 down to \$2.30 per MWh of demand in 2021.
-In late 2021, the Board of Directors approved a consumer collection of \$2.20 per MWh in 2022.
+Consumer collection revenue decreased for 2022 relative to 2021 as the collection rate from consumers decreased from \$2.30 per MWh of demand in 2021 down to \$2.20 per MWh of demand in 2022.
+The Board of Directors approved a consumer collection of \$2.20 per MWh for fiscal year 2023.